AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 });
 ```

+Please note the use of the [`SceneNodeType`](/references/document-sandbox/document-apis/enums/SceneNodeType.md) constant, as discussed earlier, instead of the `"MediaContainer"` string.

 Now that we've made sure we're handling the right kind of node, let's get its dimensions; since we'll need to draw a line, it may be helpful to have its coordinates in space (relative to its parent container) as well.
-According to the reference, the `MediaContainerNode` class provides a `translation` property that returns an object with `x` and `y` properties, which we need.
-There are no `width` and `height`, though; where to look? `MediaContainerNode` also features a `mediaRectangle` property, which, upon inspection, is of type `ImageRectangleNode`: this holds the actual media and offers both `width` and `height` properties.
+According to the reference, the [`MediaContainerNode`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md) class provides a [`translation`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md#translation) property that returns an object with `x` and `y` properties, which we need.
+There are no `width` and `height`, though; where to look? `MediaContainerNode` also features a [`mediaRectangle`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md#mediarectangle) property, which, upon inspection, is of type [`ImageRectangleNode`](/references/document-sandbox/document-apis/classes/ImageRectangleNode.md): this holds the actual media and offers both `width` and `height` properties.
+In future versions, Adobe Express will make available a proper `bounds` object for this purposes.

 ```js
 if ( /* ... */ ) {